 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

-Don’t think of the best ETFs for 2025 as an attack plan—think of them as a preparedness kit.
+Don’t think of the best ETFs for 2026 as an attack plan—think of it as a market preparedness kit.

 Why?
 Well, I can think of a host of reasons, but perhaps the two most important are their extraordinary versatility and relatively low fees.
 Not only can you use ETFs to execute hundreds of strategies across numerous asset classes, but their cost is virtually always lower than any comparable alternatives.

 That versatility makes them useful in a wide range of scenarios.
-Sure, you can put them to work in trends you expect to dominate headlines in 2025.
-But surprises happen!
-The market could be a very different place in just a few months, so you might need ETFs that help you roll with those punches.
+Sure, you can put them to work in trends you expect to dominate headlines in 2026.
+But as we’ve been reminded so far this year, surprises happen!
+The market doesn’t always move according to plan, so you might also need ETFs that help you roll with those punches.
 And all the while, you have to keep an eye on the very long term—and ETFs can help you there, too.

-With that, let’s talk about the best ETFs for 2025.
-And as always, I’ll remind you that this isn’t a list of ETFs everyone should go out and buy tomorrow.
+Today, I want to introduce you to the best ETFs to buy for 2026.
+And here’s your annual reminder: This isn’t a list of ETFs everyone should go out and buy tomorrow.
 Instead, it’s a list of tools that you might either want to stick in your toolbelt right now, or keep in mind for later when you actually need them.
-Which ones you select will hinge both on your personal investing wants and needs, as well as the factors that ultimately determine 2025’s market path.
+Which ones you select will hinge both on your personal investing wants and needs, as well as the factors that ultimately determine the market’s path for the rest of the year.

-• Core ETFs: I always like to start with a few core ETFs that, if you don’t already own them, you might want to consider buying at the start of the year—and holding not just for 2025, but a lot longer than that.
+• Core ETFs: I always like to start with a few core ETFs that, if you don’t already own them, you can buy at pretty much any time and hold on to it—not just for 2026, but a lot longer than that.

 • Defensive ETFs: These are protective ETFs you might not necessarily buy at the beginning of the year, but that you should be aware of in case you need to play portfolio defense.

-This year, I’ll start 2025’s best ETFs with the tactical plays, then move on to the core and defensive funds.
+So, without further ado, I’ll start this list of the year’s best ETFs to buy with the tactical plays, then move on to the core and defensive funds.

 DepositPhotos